 Most people define both terms as meaning the attraction to all genders, but this isn’t fully true.
 Oxford Dictionary defines pansexual as not limited in sexual choice with regard to biological sex, gender, or gender identity and omnisexual as involving, related to, or characterized by a diverse sexual propensity.
 Both pansexual and omnisexual are rather new words in relation to labeling sexualities, but both stem from different languages.
 The prefix pan- comes from the Greek word ‘pan’ meaning all, while the prefix omni- comes from the Latin word ‘omni’, which also means all.
 But despite the fact that both of the terms contain a prefix meaning ‘all’, there is still a key difference between the two.

 The key difference being the fact that pansexuality is the attraction to people regardless of gender, meaning that they could date a man, a woman, someone identifying as non-binary or anyone else without said person’s gender playing a part in whether they date them or have the capacity to love them.
-Whereas omnisexual is the attraction to anyone despite their gender, meaning they could also date a man, a woman, someone identifying as non-binary or anyone else, while noticing their gender but not caring how they identify.
+To get a clear view of love apart from gender

 The important thing to remember is that sexuality (and gender) differs from person to